 “It does change the calculus if Chinese navy vessels are operating from the Solomon Islands,” Australia Defense Force’s Chief of Joint Operations, Lieutenant General Greg Bilton said, ABC reported.

 For New Zealand Prime Minister Jacinda Ardern, the draft agreement was “gravely concerning” in regards to a “potential militarization” of the region she told Radio NZ.

-For Solomon Islands Prime Minister Manasseh Sogavare, the country needs to diversify its partners to “achieve our security needs”.
+For the Solomon Islands Prime Minister Manasseh Sogavare, the country needs to diversify its partners to “achieve our security needs”.
 He however rejected claims that there are plans for China to build a naval military base.
 As its neighbors have been lobbying to revise his plan, he also said it was “insulting to be branded as unfit to manage our sovereign affairs”.

-Yet in late last year, riots erupted in the Solomon Islands and the government requested help to restore calm on its territory.
+Yet late last year, riots erupted in the Solomon Islands and the government requested help to restore calm on its territory.
 Australia, New Zealand, Fiji and Papua New Guinea answered positively and sent troops to stabilize the country.

 Protests in November started peacefully to ask Prime Minister Sogavare to review his decision from 2019 when he switched diplomatic relations from Taiwan to China.
 Sogavare has been seeking economic investment from Beijing.
-In fact, some of the underlying reasons behind the anti-government unrest and the country’s division is the presence of Chinese people in the archipelago’s economy and the executive power’s relations with Beijing.
+In fact, some of the underlying reasons behind the anti-government unrest and the country’s division are the presence of Chinese people in the archipelago’s economy and the executive power’s relations with Beijing.